-Starting in January 2022, candidates have the option of taking the CMA exam online via remote proctoring instead of in-person at a Prometric center.
+Since January 2022, candidates have had the option of taking the CMA exam online via remote proctoring instead of in person at a Prometric center.
 Basically, Prometric proctors your exam from your computer’s webcam while you take the test at home through a service called ProProctorTM.

 When you schedule your exam with Prometric, you’ll see the option for remote proctoring.
-After you are finished scheduling your test, Prometric will email you instructions for how to use the ProProctorTM service.
+After you are finished scheduling your test, Prometric will email you instructions on how to use the ProProctorTM service.

-The first three steps of CMA exam scheduling should only take a few minutes since you complete them all on the IMA’s website and receive your membership right away.
-However, you’ll need to wait to select your test date with CMA Prometric until you receive your authorization email, and this can take several days.
+The first three steps of CMA exam scheduling should only take a few minutes since you complete them on the IMA’s website and receive your membership immediately.
+However, you’ll need to wait to select your test date with CMA Prometric until you receive your authorization email, which can take several days.

 Additionally, registration for any particular testing window closes two weeks before the end of the window.
 For instance, the last day you can register for the January/February window is February 15.
 This suggests it takes at least two weeks for processing.

 Yes, you can somewhat easily change your test date through Prometric’s website.
 In the “Actions” column on the ICMA page, select “Reschedule/Cancel.”
 You’ll once again select your state.
 Then you’ll input your confirmation number and the first four letters of your last name.
 Then you’ll follow the prompts to cancel or reschedule.